qdweer3/TikTok-Bot/README.md

       python -m pip install selenium
       python -m pip install colorama

-## If you are not on Windows
+## If you are on windows use orginal script bro
-If you are not using windows, open the tiktok-bot.py file using any text editor, go down to line 170 and follow the instruction
+:) sub to sorymohiegerali for editing script

 ## How to use
 1. Make sure you installed all the requirements